I Need Teen Counseling Near Me—Where Should I Turn?

 Teenagers have a very rough gig.
 They have the stress of school, social situations, extracurricular activities, overactive emotions, and a feeling that they are not quite a kid but not quite an adult.
 It can be a very trying time for any teenager, but some teens have even more trouble than others.

 When you see your teen dealing with the challenges of adolescence, your first instinct may be to try and fix their problems for them.
-But teenagers are old enough to participate in addressing their concerns and learn to manage their emotional and mental wellbeing.
+However, teenagers are old enough to participate in addressing their concerns and learn to manage their emotional and mental well-being.
 This is where teen counseling can come into play.
-A licensed therapist can teach them coping skills so that they can solve these problems for themselves.
+A licensed therapist and other mental health professionals can teach them coping skills so that they can solve these problems for themselves improve their mental health, and bolster their overall well-being.
+While medical health professionals can provide medical advice and health care for physical symptoms, a therapist can use evidence-based techniques to treat a challenging mental health condition.

 Signs your teen needs counseling